February 17, 2016

 You can’t avoid every fire, hurricane, tornado, earthquake or terrorist attack.
 But data center disaster avoidance strategies, effective testing, and disaster recovery planning can minimize the impact of any natural event, explosion, malware, theft or hardware malfunction that threatens to compromise data and harm a business.
 Without the right systems and audits, companies risk closing without the ability to reopen!
+Being prepared is the key.

 - Customer databases